Indeximal/FaceLapse/README.md

 Press Enter to confirm.
 Or press Escape or close the window to discard all changes.

 ### Layout editing
 In the next window you can choose the final position of your eye in the output.
-To do so click or drag your left eye (on the right hand side).
+To do so click or drag your eye.
 Once you're done press Enter to confirm.
 Or press Escape or close the window to discard the changes.

 ### Rendering
-If a output file is given or -O is set all frames will be rendered into the given folder using the format: frame00000.png.
-The frames stored in the datafile will be included befor any newframes and sorted alphabetically.
-If only -O is used only the new frames will be rendered starting from where it last stopped.
-Use this to save time.
-If you wish to rather same space delete the old output frames and use -o folder.
+If a output file is given the frames will be rendered into the given folder using the format: frame00000.png.

 ## Example
-`facelapse -d datafile.json -o frames data/new/*`: All previously in the datafile saved frames as well as all new frames will be rendered into frames/ in alphabetical order.
+`facelapse -d datafile.json -o frames images/*`: All images in the folder 'images' will be rendered into the folder 'frames'.

 ## Combining images.
 This tool only transforms the frames so your eyes are always in the same position.
 To combine the frames to a video use tools like ffmpeg.